kaleb1027/social-network/README.md

 ## Description

-  This project is a backend setup for a mock social network API, and uses mongoDB for databases in conjuction with the "mongoose" package.
+  This project is a backend setup for a mock social network API, and uses mongoDB for databases in conjuction with the "mongoose" node package.

   ## Table of Contents
   - [Installation](#installation)